-On this getaway trip, Ron had been gracious to help me revisit and recreate scenes and moments from 1955, when I had first visited these sites in the Porcupine Mountains and surrounding areas of Michigan’s Upper Peninsula with my family.
+On this getaway trip, Ron had been gracious to help me revisit and recreate scenes and moments from 1955, when as a little girl, I had first visited these sites in the Porcupine Mountains and the surrounding areas of Michigan’s Upper Peninsula with my family.
 For instance, in a recent post, you might have seen photos of my family at The Lake of the Clouds in 1955 and Ron and me in the same location on this trip.
-So now on this last day at the campgrounds, we packed up and hooked up our little “home away from home,” as we left the Porkies, we stopped one last time at the Welcome Center to pick up a souvenir in their gift shop.
-Two young women were just entering the park and happened to be coming from the two waterfalls to which we were headed: Bond Falls and Agate Falls.
+So now on this last day at the campgrounds, we packed up and hooked up our little “home away from home.”
+As we left the Porkies, we stopped one last time at the Welcome Center to pick up a souvenir in their gift shop.
+We encountered two young women who had just entered the park, coming from the two waterfalls to which we were headed: Bond Falls and Agate Falls.
 I showed them the photo on my phone – the one I wanted to “recreate,” taken of me at Agate Falls 65 years earlier!

 “Oh,” one of the young women said, looking at my photo.
 “That’s not Agate Falls – it’s Bond Falls.
 We were just there.”

 “Oh thanks!”
-I replied, thinking I must have marked the photo wrong.
-“We need to be heading to Bond Falls.”
+I replied, thinking I must have incorrectly marked the photo.

-So we left the memorable Porcupine Mountains and headed to one of the most beautiful falls in Michigan: Bond Falls, discarding our plans to also visit Agate Falls.
+So we left the memorable Porcupine Mountains en route to one of the most beautiful falls in Michigan: Bond Falls, discarding our plans to also visit Agate Falls.

-It was just a short distance up a trail to the waterfall, where we strove to find the location to recreate the 1955 photo my Daddy had taken of me.
+We discovered the turbulent waterfall just a short distance up the trail, where we began our effort to find the exact location of the 1955 photo my Daddy had taken of me.

 Back and forth, up and down the old cement steps along the shaded east side we hiked, stopped, and photographed, always looking for just the “right spot” from 1955.
 But it just never seemed right.
 Had the direction of the water changed in all those years?

-As I had initially written, we were “waterfalled out,” so when we left Bond Falls, we had no desire to visit nearby Agate Falls, instead driving on to L’Anse Michigan at the base of the Keweenaw Peninsula, to visit more familiar sites and recreate the last photos from so many years ago.
+The sun was lowering when we left Bond Falls, and having no purpose to visit nearby Agate Falls, we instead drove on to L’Anse at the base of the Keweenaw Peninsula, to visit more once-familiar sites and recreate yet more photos from those years ago.

 It wasn’t until weeks later, in making the final revisions to this article that I reviewed online photos of Agate Falls and suddenly realized my mistake: The original photo was indeed taken at Agate Falls – not Bond Falls.
 My childhood pic and another photo of Agate Falls reveal the obvious:

-I had missed the last waterfall – a most important re-creation of a most important memory.
+I had missed the true waterfall – Agate Falls, a most important memory.
+I realized my mistake:

 I had quickly taken the advice of a well-intentioned, kind young woman, rather than double-checking my own photos and plans.
-Accepted her comment instead of following my own instinct and knowledge.
+I had accepted her statement instead of following my own instinct and knowledge.

 Proverbs speaks much about wisdom: